Lesson 10 - Strings in C# .NET - Split and Join

 Console.WriteLine("The original message: {0}", s);

-// the string with a decoded message
+// the string with the decoded message

 string message = "";